 ‘A Storm of Swords’ also excels at using minor characters.
 Throughout the story, the minor characters are excellently defined and have an impact on events.
 From Sandor Clegane to Thoros, Barristan Selmy, Ygritte, and Tywin Lannister, the minor characters had distinct views of the world; this made them create better antagonization or support to the primary characters.

-‘A Storm of Swords’ uses intricate dialogues to reveal its characters’ emotions as they navigate a world of intense pain and suffering.
+‘A Storm of Swords’ uses intricate dialogue to reveal its characters’ emotions as they navigate a world of intense pain and suffering.
 From Tyrion to Arya, Jon, and Sansa, dialogues are a crucial part of their growth as they realize that reality is cruel and unforgiving.

 Daenerys’s dialogues showed how she grew from a naïve young Khaleesi to a great queen ready to rule the people she freed.
 Her interactions with Arstan, Krazyns, and Jorah Mormont made her see the world in a different light.
 She learned about her ancestry and how to trust the right people.

 Other characters like Bran, Jon, Arya, and Sansa saw the world from different views as they interacted with different people.
 Jon’s interactions with Ygritte made him change his perspective on the wildlings.
-He began seeing them as ordinary people who lived in a harsh environment with little resources that forced them to be what they were.
+He began seeing them as ordinary people who lived in a harsh environment with few resources that forced them to be what they were.

 Writing Style and Conclusion